-What makes the SkyQuest a good reflector scope for the price is the fact that the tube is longer, so it doesn’t need to be placed on a table.
+What makes the SkyQuest one of the best reflector telescopes for the price is the fact that the tube is longer, so it doesn’t need to be placed on a table.

 The optical specs balance out the spherical mirror, and it provides medium-speed viewing quality that makes it an all-purpose telescope for the skies.

 The convenience upgrades also add to its user-friendliness.
 The SkyQuest is a solid reflector that you can afford on a tight budget.
 It’s suitable for every type of user as it provides good seeing quality for many types of targets.

 It’s not just a scope for the kids.